imagekit-developer/imagekit-java/README.md

 It edits the CustomMetaDataFields as per the
 [API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/update-custom-metadata-field).
-The argument to the `updateCustomMetaDataFields()` method is the object of `CustomMetaDataFieldUpdateRequest` class which contains id(id of customMetaDataFields which we want to update with), label, schema and then set the parameters to be updated.
+The argument to the `updateCustomMetaDataFields()` method is the object of `CustomMetaDataFieldUpdateRequest` class.

 ```java
 CustomMetaDataFieldSchemaObject schemaObject = new CustomMetaDataFieldSchemaObject();